-Ely Union workhouse was built in 1836-37 built in yellow brick, and in 1912 it became officially known as Ely Poor Law Institution, then as Ely Public Assistance Institution from 1930.
+Ely Union workhouse was built in 1836-37 and in 1912 it became officially known as Ely Poor Law Institution, then as Ely Public Assistance Institution from 1930.

 With the advent of the NHS in 1948 it became known as Tower House Hospital and then as Tower Hospital.
 It finally closed in 1993 and was later developed for private housing.